raizen74/aws-mle/README.md

 By allocating fewer resources to underperforming configurations, Hyperband reduces the total computation time compared to exhaustive methods like grid search.

+**Adding more training data** helps the model learn from a broader range of examples, **reducing both underfitting and overfitting risks**.

+For training massive AI models with billions of parameters use **SageMaker training compiler**, integrated with AWS deep learning containers (DLCs) which are pre-made docker images for: Tensorflow, PyTorch, MXNet.
+Can accelerate training up to 50%.
+Not compatible with distributed model training.

+You can use **warm pools** to keep the provisioned infrastructure between training rounds, use `KeepAlivePeriodInSeconds` in training config.
+Requires a service limit increase request.

+To use **checkpointing**: Specify `checkpoint_s3_uri` and `checkpoint_local_path` in the SageMaker estimator.

 ## Extra

+- Combining weakness and strenghts of several models: Stacking, because the meta-model learns to leverage the strengths of each base model while compensating for their weaknesses.
 - Lexical search: Compares the words in a search query to the words in documents, matching word for word
 - XGBoost `pos_weight`: helps address any bias in the dataset
 - ROC-AUC: Useful metric for evaluating model performance across different thresholds
 - F1 Score is the harmonic mean of `precision` and `recall`
+- **False Positive Rate** directly measures the proportion of genuine (non-fraudulent) transactions that are incorrectly classified as fraudulent by the model.
+A low FPR indicates that the model is **minimizing the number of false positives**
 - Lowering learning rate -> **reduces the variance in the gradients**, which prevents oscillations in the training accuracy
 - Vanishing gradients: model-specific issue related to learning dynamics -> adjust learning rate
 - Dropout: Prevents neurons adapting to much to specific features, forcing the network to learn more robust features -> Stabilizing the training process